 Tenderizing Meat with Heat

 Cooking the meat over low heat for longer periods can help break down the tough muscle fibers and connective tissue.
+It's an alternative method in meat tenderizing, rather than just using a meat mullet.
 You can braise, grill, smoke or use a slow cooker to tenderize your meat.

 As you are aware, meat consists of long fibers surrounded by a sheath of collagen.
 When heated at 160° F, the layers of collagen will become gelatinous, leaving your meat tender and succulent.